lnd4812/mod-19-pwa-budget-app/README.md

 Link for Heroku Deployment [heroku link url](https://polite-whistler-56053.herokuapp.com/)

 App may be used as is on a mobile device by right-clicking next to url address on deployed page and clicking on "send to your devices".
+I do not seem to be able to create a PWA, however, but I'm not clear on whether that is part of the acceptance criteria for this assignment.

 ## Contact information